 Although other types of contracts may be oral, it is advisable to "get it in writing" to insure both parties understand their obligations.
 If court enforcement is required, a written contract shows the parties' obligations and avoids a "he said, she said" dispute.
 It is easier to check with an attorney prior to signing to see whether a contract is valid than it is to enforce a poorly-drafted agreement after problems arise.
 While breach of contract lawsuits can be costly to your business, so can unenforceable agreements you thought were cemented by contract law.

 A contract may be as simple as an offer, an acceptance, and a handshake.
 While both parties were of sound mind and came to the agreement as equals -- and it is considered legally binding in most cases -- written contracts are always more defensible.
-You can get help drafting a contract, by speaking with a small business attorney near you.
-Start the process now with a free case review.
+But even a simple contractual mistake or oversight can cost you money or worse.
+Protect your business by contacting a local contracts attorney today.